Length-Factoriality and Pure Irreducibility: Acknowledgments

 \section{Acknowledgments}

-We thank our mentor, Dr.~Felix Gotti, for guiding our research project and making valuable suggestions.
-We would also like to thank the MIT PRIMES organizers for making our research possible.
+We thank our mentor, Dr.~Felix Gotti, for guiding our research project and making valuable suggestions, and the MIT PRIMES organizers for making our research possible.
+We would also like to thank the Reviewer for their thoughtful comments and suggestions.